pakerfeldt/remotestick-server/README.md

 ## Getting it

- * A stable version of remotestick-server is found here http://github.com/pakerfeldt/remotestick/downloads (recommended).
+ * A stable version of RemoteStick Server is found here http://github.com/pakerfeldt/remotestick/downloads (recommended).
- * A bleeding edge version of remotestick-server can be grabbed from the github repository remotestick.
+ * A bleeding edge version of RemoteStick Server can be grabbed from the github repository remotestick.

 ## Using it
 The -? flag will give you help about available command line arguments:
     remotestick-server.py -?

-Starting remotestick-server is as simple as (although not recommended, see below):
+Starting RemoteStick server is as simple as (although not recommended, see below):
     remotestick-server.py

 By default, no authentication will be required (making it possible for anyone to query your tellstick) and the RESTful services will listen for connections on your-hostname:8422.
 Only Basic Authentication (HTTP) currently supported.